Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

 \section{Examples}

 In this section, we consider a number of examples, which we label by the initial anyon model (UBTC) $\mathcal{C}_\mb{0}$ and the symmetry group $G$.
-We obtain the data of the corresponding $G$-crossed UBTCs $\mathcal{C}_{G}^{\times}$ by solving the consistency equations, using various properties and classification theorems when useful, and present as much of the basic data as is reasonable.
-We also present explicit derivations of the fusion rules and the modular data of the corresponding gauged theories $\mathcal{C}/G$.
+In our examples, we only consider unitary, on-site symmetries with finite symmetry group $G$.
+(As such, we restrict our attention to $\text{Aut}_{0,0}(\mathcal{C})$.)
+We obtain the data of the corresponding $G$-crossed UBTCs $\ext{C}{G}$ by solving the consistency equations of Sec.~\ref{sec:Algebraic_Theory}, using various derived properties and classification theorems when useful, and present as much of the basic data as is reasonable.
+We also present explicit derivations of the fusion rules and the modular data of the corresponding gauged theories $\gauged{C}{G}$.

-The purpose of these examples is twofold: (1) to provide the basic data of $\mathcal{C}_{G}^{\times}$ and $\mathcal{C}/G$ for some of the more interesting and perhaps more physically relevant models, and (2) to illustrate the different types of nontrivial issues and structures that may arise when concrete calculations are performed.
-Most of the examples examined here have Abelian symmetry group $G$, but we thoroughly consider an example with a non-Abelian symmetry $G=S_3$.
-We use the final example to briefly present an example of a non-vanishing $H^3_{[\rho]}(G,\mathcal{A})$ obstruction.
-Partial results from some of the examples that we examine have also been obtained in previous works~\cite{dijkgraaf1989,moore1989,dijkgraaf1990,Propitius1995,barkeshli2010,barkeshli2010twist, barkeshli2011orb,chen2013,barkeshli2012a,cheng2012,clarke2013,lindner2012,barkeshli2013genon,chen2014}, though mostly using different methods.
+The purpose of these examples is twofold: (1) to provide the basic data of $\ext{C}{G}$ and $\gauged{C}{G}$ for some of the more interesting and perhaps more physically relevant models, and (2) to illustrate the different types of nontrivial issues and structures that may arise when concrete calculations are performed.
+Most of the examples examined here have symmetry group $G= \mathbb{Z}_{2}$.
+In Sec.~\ref{sec:3-Fermion}, we thoroughly consider an example with a non-Abelian symmetry $G=S_3$.
+We note that, $H^{4}(\mathbb{Z}_{N} , \text{U}(1))=\mathbb{Z}_{1}$, so there is never an obstruction to defectification when $G = \mathbb{Z}_{N}$ (though there may be a fractionalization obstruction).
+In Sec.~\ref{sec:semion_Z2Z2}, we examine an example with $G=\mathbb{Z}_{2} \times \mathbb{Z}_{2}$ which exhibits nontrivial defectification obstruction for certain fractionalization classes.
+In Sec.~\ref{ex_sec:H3_obstruction}, we present an example with $G=\mathbb{Z}_{2}$ that exhibits nontrivial fractionalization obstruction.
+Partial results from some of the examples that we examine have also been obtained in previous works~\cite{dijkgraaf1989,moore1989,dijkgraaf1990,Propitius1995,barkeshli2010,barkeshli2010twist, barkeshli2011orb,chen2013,barkeshli2012a,cheng2012,clarke2013,lindner2012,barkeshli2013genon,lu2013, teo2013b,chen2014}, though mostly using different methods.

 In the following, we adopt the convention that the vacuum topological charge is always referred to as either $0$ or $I$ and the identity element of $G$ is referred to as either $\mb{0}$ or $\openone$.
+We also will frequently use the notation $[a]_N \equiv a \text{ mod } N$ for the least residue modulo $N$ of $a$.